MousseKwok/ChatApp/README.md

 # ChatApp

 Set up a Socket connection.
-Users are allowed to recall sent messages and redo recalled messages in a consecutively limited times by the dynamic use of stack.
+Users are allowed to recall sent messages and redo recalled messages in a consecutively limited times.